makerdao/governance-manual/governance/off-chain-governance.md

 When engaging in off-chain governance, it is important to prioritize courtesy and common sense.
 MakerDAO encourages respectful and inclusive discussions, and constructive feedback.

-While less direct than on-chain governance, the power of the free exchange of ideas should not be underestimated and can have large consequences for the protocol.

 >Page last reviewed: 2023-05-23
 >Next review due: 2023-07-23